UNITED STATES SECURITIES AND EXCHANGE

 We expect to generate revenues primarily by licensing or marketing and deploying our technology solutions to businesses that seek to improve their production processes and/or manipulate and improve the most functional characteristics of the materials and other input components used in their business operations.
 However, we presently make no sales of these technologies.
-During the three months and nine months ended September 30, 2012, we recognized revenues of $456,369 and $650,094, respectively, as compared to $369,613 and $670,126, respectively, in revenues that we generated during the same periods in 2011.
-The revenues we generated during the three months and nine months ended September 30, 2012 and 2011 were primarily generated from consulting services we provided to third parties during these periods.
+During the three months and six months ended June 30, 2012, we recognized revenues of $107,633 and $193,725, respectively, as compared to $243,474 and $300,513, respectively, in revenues that we generated during the same periods in 2011.
+The revenues we generated during the three months and six months ended June 30, 2012 and 2011 were primarily generated from consulting services we provided to third parties during these periods.

 General and administrative expenses principally include organizational expenses and outside services fees, the largest component of which consists of services in connection with our obligations as an SEC reporting company, in addition to other legal and accounting fees.
-The net decrease in payroll expenses for the three and nine months ended September 30, 2012 as compared to the same period in 2011 is principally the result of the voluntarily reduction by the executive officers of Sigma Labs of their respective salaries.
+The net change in general and administrative expenses for the three and six months ended June 30, 2012 as compared to the same period in 2011 is principally the result of increased outside services costs associated with our growing operations, and for the purpose of expanding the same.
+The net decrease in payroll expenses for the three and six months ended June 30, 2012 as compared to the same period in 2011 is principally the result of the voluntarily reduction by the executive officers of Sigma Labs of their respective salaries.

-We expect our general and administrative expenses to increase significantly for the remainder of 2012 as we continue to actively pursue our business plans and increase our operations and marketing.
+We expect our general and administrative expenses to increase significantly for the remainder of 2012, as a result of our acquisition of Sumner and La Mancha and as we continue to actively pursue our business plans and increase our operations and marketing.
 Similarly, we expect our payroll and non-cash compensation expenses to increase as we continue to grow our business.

 Liquidity and Capital Resources

-We believe that our continued development in fiscal 2012 of our manufacturing quality control technologies will enable us to reach commercialization of this technology during the first half of 2013.
-We will continue to refine IPQA® for the emerging Additive Manufacturing market and our other technologies, including our dental implant biomedical prosthetics technology, for commercialization during fiscal 2013.
+We believe that our continued development in fiscal 2012 of our manufacturing quality control technologies will enable us to reach commercialization of this technology in the remainder of 2012.
+We will continue to refine IPQA® for the emerging Additive Manufacturing market and our other technologies, including our dental implant biomedical prosthetics technology, for commercialization during fiscal 2012.
 However, until commercialization of such technologies, we plan to fund our development activities and operating expenses by providing consulting services concerning our areas of expertise, i.e., materials and manufacturing quality control technologies, and through the use of proceeds from sales of our securities.

 We also expect our revenues to increase on a consolidated basis as a result of consulting contracts that we have.
-As of November 9, 2012, B6 Sigma has 3 active consulting contracts with respect to which we expect to perform and generate up to $400,000 in revenues during the fourth quarter of 2012.
-As of November 9, 2012, Sumner has 7 active consulting contracts, which Sumner expects to perform and generate up to $61,000 in revenues during the fourth quarter of 2012.
+As of August 8, 2012, B6 Sigma has 3 active consulting contracts with respect to which we expect to perform and generate up to $400,000 in revenues in fiscal 2012.
+As of August 8, 2012, Sumner has 6 active consulting contracts, which Sumner expects to perform and generate up to $250,000 of revenues in fiscal 2012.
 La Mancha has no active consulting contracts.